The CASE Approach - an evidence based intervention -

 Founder and Director of the Cape Cod Symposium

-Dr. Shea has written seven books and numerous articles.
+Dr. Shea has written eight books and numerous articles.
 His book The Practical Art of Suicide Assessment: A Guide for Mental Health Professionals and Substance Abuse Counselors is viewed as a classic in the field of suicide prevention.
 His text Psychiatric Interviewing: The Art of Understanding - A Practical Guide for Psychiatrists, Psychologists, Counselors, Social Workers, Nurses, and Other Mental Health Professionals, 3rd Edition was chosen by the British Medical Association as the 2017 Book of the Year in Psychiatry.

 "Suicide Prevention through Sound Suicide Assessment"